 Turn Order is a mechanic highly and contentiously discussed.
 Everyone has their favorite way of handling combat—all with their own individual benefits.

 Ultimately, what matters is simply agreement on a system, so that each Player’s turn can be quick and responsive—the exact method can be altered based on personal preferences, or even in response to a specific scene.

 1. Static: At the beginning of combat, all characters roll (1d10) and add (Athletics).
 Each round, characters go from highest number to lowest.

-There is no set size for a zone—they can be as large or small as needed.
+There is no set size for a zone—they can be as large or small as is narratively required.

 Take an action to relocate between Zones.
 By default, this does not require a roll.
 However, if there are situations such as rough terrain, environmental effects, or if another character is restraining or otherwise blockading a path, a roll will be called for.